 Staff are aware of the impact of poverty and the purpose of the of Pupil Equity Fund.
 They are aware of which pupils may be vulnerable to significant factors.

-In SNSAs, 96% of Primary 7 pupils score a and 7 or above in Reading and writing (74% Band 9+) and 96% in Numeracy.
+In SNSAs, 96% of Primary 7 pupils score a band 7 or above in Reading and writing (74% Band 9+) and 96% in Numeracy.
 93% of Primary 4 scored Band 5 and above in reading (75% Band 7+), 86% in writing and 91% in Numeracy.
 97% of Primary 1 pupils scored a band 2 and above (85% Band 4+).

 Participation is sports is tracked and pupils are targeted and identified for specific activities.
 We have high participation in Active Schools events.
 We entered 14 sports festivals and 14 competitions with 17 Gold medals, 8 silver medals and 3 bronze medals.